 Ladybugs: Autism, Empathy and Processing Grief

-As a parent of a child with autism and as a teacher I have a difficulty when others report that students with ASD lack empathy.
+As a parent of a child on the Autism spectrum and as a teacher I have a difficulty when others report that students with autism/Autistic children lack empathy.
 I try to correct this faulty judgment when I have the opportunity to do so, by explaining that there really is not lack of empathy, nor any absence of the ability to feel this.
 There may however be a different way of processing or expressing the feeling, and also a challenge with understanding the perspective and therefore the experience of others.
 This is fundamentally different from the judgment that an individual lacks the capacity for empathy.

 H was devastated by the news that Roberta’s dog, Boomer, was dying and generously gave the dog one of his own stuffies to comfort him.
 When I suggested that he might like the stuffed bear back after Boomer had passed away, he said no – it would be for Roberta to keep… so that she would have the teddy to cuddle if she was lonely when she no longer had her dog.